viteo/small3dlib/README.md

 ## how to use

-For start take a look at the [helloTerminal.c](https://gitlab.com/drummyfish/small3dlib/blob/master/programs/helloTerminal.c) program.
-It is only a little bit more complex than a simple hello world.
+For start take a look at the [helloWorld.c](programs/helloWorld.c) program and other examples.

 For more see the other examples and **the library code itself**, it is meant to be self-documenting -- you'll find the description of a lot of things at the start of the file.